IntersectMBO/cardano-coin-selection/information/specification.md

     algorithm has removed values to pay for entries in the [requested output list](#requested-output-list).

-    If a coin selection algorithm is applied to the _complete_ UTxO set of a wallet, then the remaining UTxO set represents the _updated_ UTxO set of the wallet.
+    In the context of a _wallet_, if a coin selection algorithm is applied to the wallet's _complete_ UTxO set, then the _remaining_ UTxO set represents the _updated_ UTxO set of that wallet.

 ## Properties